Earn a High School Diploma | Transfer Credit | Adult Basic Education | Learn to Speak English

 How do I register for a course?

 Contact your local high school and follow their enrollment procedure.
-Once you have received permission from your school to enroll in a High School Transfer Credit course, complete and send the registration form along with your payment to:
+Once you have received permission from your school, you may enroll in a High School Transfer Credit course with a counselor's assistance.

 Wait for materials to be sent to you via email or to your school via USPS mail.